maximiliangarmatsch/automation-building-blocks/README.md

 ## Use Cases

-- Crawl google accounts
+- Access user accounts using Password manager Like.
-- Read unread emails and attached PDFs
+- Manage emails and Create drafts.
 - Conduct Financial research
 - Create Website or app complete code base
 - Perform any task on gSheet, gCalender.